auth0/Lock-Google.Android/README.md

         .build(this);
 ```

 That's it!
-When **Lock** needs to authenticate using that connection name, it will ask the `AuthProviderResolver` for a valid `AuthProvider`.
+When **Lock** needs to authenticate using that connection name, it will ask the `GoogleAuthHandler` for a valid `AuthProvider`.

 > We provide this demo in the `FilesActivity` class.
 We also use the Google Drive SDK to get the user's Drive Files and show them on a list.
 Because of the Drive Scope, the SDK requires the user to grant the `GET_ACCOUNTS` android permission first.
 Keep in mind that _this only affects this demo_ and that if you only need to authenticate the user and get his public profile, the `GoogleAuthProvider` won't ask for additional permissions.

-### Without Lock
+## Authenticate without Lock

-Just create a new instance of `GoogleAuthProvider` with an `AuthenticationAPIClient` and the `Server Client ID` obtained in the Project Credential's page.
+Just create a new instance of `GoogleAuthProvider` with an `AuthenticationAPIClient` and the `Server Client ID` obtained in the Project's Credentials page.

 ```java
 Auth0 auth0 = new Auth0("auth0-client-id", "auth0-domain");